Attract Better Talent

 Key Takeaway: Good recruiters attract good candidates

 You need competent salespeople to grow your startup.
 But they are hard to find and rarely come cheap.
-For highly skilled and motivated sellers to join your team, you have to do your part as a responsible employer that values its people.
+For highly skilled and motivated sellers to join your team, you must do your part as a responsible employer that values its people.
 And it all starts with the applicant journey as sales candidates go through the stages of your recruitment process.
 To hire the best people, offer the best value you can.